One Credit Union Axes All Fees: Bold Strategy or Big Mistake?

 “We did some research that found members don’t like to pay fees.
 That’s not exactly rocket science, but charging overdraft and other fees causes a lot of noise.
 So I said let’s stop charging fees,” Kendall Garrison, Amplify’s CEO, told The Financial Brand.
 “Our customer experience officer looked at me like I’d lost my mind.
 But to a customer, free is the right price.”

-No surprise there.
-Though non-interest (NII) income has been declining for 11 years, according to FDIC.
-NII adds a reliable revenue stream for credit unions and banks.
-A Value Penguin/Lending Tree analysis finds that the standard account fees of the ten largest banks in America range from $12 to $25 for checking accounts, $34 to $35 in overdraft fees, $15 to $50 for savings accounts — and that’s just a few of financial institutions’ typical fees.
+Non-interest income, or NII, adds a reliable revenue stream for credit unions and banks, though it has been declining for years industrywide.
+A Value Penguin/Lending Tree analysis finds that the standard account fees of the 10 largest banks in America range from $12 to $25 for checking accounts, $34 to $35 in overdraft fees, $15 to $50 for savings accounts — and that’s just a few of financial institutions’ typical fees.
 Indeed, Amplify is losing $2 million a year by ending fees.

 So the question isn’t why this credit union — or any financial institution — would kill fees.
 It’s how they can afford to.